syncfusion-content/windowsforms-docs/WindowsForms/treeview/Performance.md

 ---
 # Performance in Windows Forms TreeView

-The TreeViewAdv performance can be improved by the following properties and methods.
+[WinForms TreeViewAdv](https://www.syncfusion.com/winforms-ui-controls/treeview) performance can be improved by the following properties and methods.

 ## EnableVirtualization